-On January 20, 2015, the SEC declared effective our registration statement on Form S-11 to offer a maximum of up to \$1,000,000,000 of shares of common stock for sale to the public at an initial price of \$25.00 per share (subject to certain discounts).
-We are also offering up to \$100,000,000 of shares of common stock pursuant to our distribution reinvestment plan at an initial price of \$23.75 per share.
+On January 20, 2015, the SEC declared our registration statement on Form S-11 effective and we commenced our initial public offering of up to \$1,100,000,000 in shares of common stock, including up to \$1,000,000,000 in shares to be offered to the public at an initial price of \$25.00 per share (subject to certain discounts) and up to \$100,000,000 in shares to be offered to our stockholders pursuant to our distribution reinvestment plan at an initial price of \$23.75 per share.
 Our board of directors may, in its sole discretion and from time to time, change the price at which we offer shares to the public in the primary offering or pursuant to our distribution reinvestment plan to reflect changes in our estimated value per share and other factors that our board of directors deems relevant.
-If we revise the price at which we offer our shares of common stock based upon changes in our estimated value per share, we do not anticipate that we will do so more frequently then quarterly.
-Our estimated value per share will be approved by our board of directors and calculated by our advisor based upon current available information which may include valuations of our assets obtained by independent third party appraisers or qualified independent valuation experts.
+If we revise the price at which we offer our shares of common stock based upon changes in our estimated value per share will be approved by our board of directors and calculated by our advisor based upon current available information which may include valuations of our assets obtained by independent third party appraisers or qualified independent valuation experts.

-Pursuant to the terms of our initial public offering, offering proceeds are held in an escrow account until we meet the minimum offering amount of \$2,000,000.
-As of March 31, 2015, we had not raised the minimum offering amount and therefore had not yet commenced operations.
+Pursuant to the terms of our initial public offering, offering proceeds were held in an escrow account until we met the minimum offering amount of \$2,000,000.
+As of June 30, 2015, proceeds had not been released from escrow and no shares had been issued to investors.
+On July 2, 2015, we received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to us.
+As of August 6, 2015, we had received and accepted investors' subscriptions for and issued 124,381 shares of our common stock in our initial public offering, resulting in gross offering proceeds of approximately \$3,109,537.
 We will continue to offer shares of our common stock on a continuous basis until January 20, 2017, unless extended.
 However, in certain states the offering may continue for only one year unless we renew the offering period for an additional year.
 We reserve the right to terminate our initial public offering at any time.

 Moody National Advisor II, LLC is our advisor.
-Subject to certain restrictions and limitations, our advisor manages our day-to-day operations and our portfolio of properties and real estate-related assets.
+Subject to certain restrictions and limitations, our advisor manages our day-today operations and our portfolio of properties and real estate-related assets.
 Our advisor sources and presents investment opportunities to our board of directors.
 Our advisor also provides investment management, marketing, investor relations and other administrative services on our behalf.